Researchers investigated possible predictors of first year success for college students diagnosed with autism spectrum disorders.

 - Adjustment to college was negatively correlated with internalizing symptoms (such as anxiety and depression, and social withdrawal).
 Students with higher levels of internalizing made poorer adjustments to college

 - Students with higher levels of internalizing symptoms also rated themselves lower in terms of life satisfaction

 - Students with higher levels of anxiety and depression at the beginning of college had lower mid-term GPAs

 - Students who reported better adjustments to college had higher GPAs

-Because anxiety and depression are highly correlated with a number of negative outcomes in the study (such as lower grades, life satisfaction, and social adjustment) investigators identified early “screening for and targeting symptoms of anxiety and depression through therapeutic interventions” as critical to supporting college students with ASD.
+Anxiety and depression are highly correlated with a number of negative outcomes in the study (such as lower grades, life satisfaction, and social adjustment).
+Because of this, investigators identified early “screening for and targeting symptoms of anxiety and depression through therapeutic interventions” as critical to supporting college students with ASD.

-Lead investigators presented this information as a poster session at the 2010 International Meeting for Autism Research (IMFAR), held during the International Society for Autism Research conference in Philadelphia, PA.
+Lead investigators presented this information as a poster session at the 2010 International Meeting for Autism Research (IMFAR).
+This was held during the International Society for Autism Research conference in Philadelphia, PA.
 Information from the session may be found at this link:

 by Dr. Marc Ellison

 After an extensive career broadcast marketing, Jennifer and her husband searched for answers when their oldest son hit the kinder years with great difficultly.
 After finally learning that their oldest son had Aspergers Syndrome, she left her career in television and became a full time mother to both of her sons.
 Jennifer elicited the participation of her sons and together they produced several independent programs including a children’s animated series titled Ameriquest Kids (now distributed by Landmark Media) as well as her documentary and book titled, Coping to Excelling: Solutions for school-age children diagnosed with High-Functioning Autism or Aspergers Syndrome.